richardwalander/backbone.responsivecontroller/README.md

 Maintaind by [Richard Wålander](http://www.richardwalander.com)

-Extends the normal [Backbone.js](http://backbonejs.org) Router to include some responsive features to execute different logic based on route and viewport size.
+Extends [Backbone.js](http://backbonejs.org) to give a better MVC pattern and to include some responsive features to execute different logic based on route and viewport size.

-Depends on [Underscore](http://underscorejs.org), [Backbone](http://backbonejs.org), and [jQuery](http://jquery.com).
+Depends on [Underscore](http://underscorejs.org), [Backbone](http://backbonejs.org).
 You can swap out the dependencies with a custom configuration.

 Background
 ==========